 Ridgetop building is a serious and contentious issue in the Town of Vermont.
-We encourage applicants to construct their buildings below rather than on top of ridges and high hills, for several reasons.
+We encourage applicants to construct their buildings below rather than on top of ridges and high hills.
 A building located below the crest of a hill causes less impact on the natural beauty and rural character that we seek to preserve.
-Buildings below the ridgetop generally require shorter and less steep driveways, which are less expensive to construct and maintain, and cause less environmental impact.
-Owners find that buildings below the ridges are not subject to the noise from great distances and the high winds that are experienced on the hilltops.
-We recognize that construction within this area may also have special implications with respect to energy use, winter road safety and emergency vehicle access, and erosion damage.